awsdocs/iam-user-guide/doc_source/list_amazonroute53domains.md

 ## Resources Defined by Amazon Route53 Domains<a name="amazonroute53domains-resources-for-iam-policies"></a>

-Amazon Route53 Domains has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Route53 Domains does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Route53 Domains, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Route53 Domains<a name="amazonroute53domains-policy-keys"></a>